Hide and Go Shriek

-Hide and Go Shriek (released in edited form on home video as Close Your Eyes and Pray in the United Kingdom) is a 1988 American slasher film directed by Skip Schoolnik in his directorial debut, and starring Bunky Jones, Annette Sinclair, Brittain Frye, Donna Baltron, George Thomas, and Sean Kanan in his film debut.
+Hide and Go Shriek (released in edited form on home video as Close Your Eyes and Pray in the United Kingdom) is a 1987 American slasher film directed by Skip Schoolnik in his directorial debut, and starring Bunky Jones, Annette Sinclair, Brittain Frye, Donna Baltron, George Thomas, and Sean Kanan in his film debut.
 The story details a group of teenagers who celebrate their graduation by staying the night inside a furniture store, where they are stalked and murdered by a cross-dressing killer during a game of hide and go seek.

 Plot

-Four couples - Judy and David, John and Bonnie, Randy and Kim, and Shawn and Melissa - have just graduated from high school and are preparing to sneak into a furniture store owned by John's father, Phil.
+Four couples—Judy and David, John and Bonnie, Randy and Kim, and Shawn and Melissa—have just graduated from high school and are preparing to sneak into a furniture store owned by John's father, Phil, in downtown Los Angeles.
 The teenagers begin to drink beer and party as John gives them a tour of the entire store.
 Kim suggests playing hide-and-go-seek.
 During the second round, Melissa and Shawn are killed by an unknown murderer.

 At midnight, the remaining six regroup to eat dinner, all concerned about Shawn and Melissa's whereabouts.
 The group searches everywhere, but are unable to find them.
 The couples go to bed.
 As John and Bonnie are having sex, a man dressed in Shawn's clothes enters the room and incites John to chase after him.
 They start a fight, but the killer impales a mannequin's arm through John's stomach, killing him.
+Later, Shawn encounters what he initially believes to be a woman wearing a fishnet corset, but when the figure emerges from the shadows, he realizes it is in fact a man.
+The assailant grabs him by the throat and impales him on a stone decorative sculpture.

-One by one, the others wake up.
-The group calls the police, but find the phone line cut and all exits chained shut.
+Shortly after, Kim is abducted by the assailant, who binds and gags her, leaving her on top of a freight elevator in the store.
+One by one, the remaining friends wake up.
+The group tries to call the police, but find the phone line cut and all exits chained shut.
 They begin to panic and try to get the attention of a vagabond, then a passing cop car, but to no avail.
 They discover the dead bodies of their friends and arm themselves with weapons, ready to fight back.
-Outside, a shopkeeper notices them in the store and calls the cops to report an intrusion.
+Across the street, a shopkeeper notices them in the store and calls the police to report an intrusion.